 - Problem solving (through cooperation and/or applications of unique solutions, research designs, or techniques).

-Only the following file formats will be accepted: PDF (Adobe Portable Document Format), RTF (Rich Text Format), TIF graphic files, or JPG graphic files.
-Files created on either PC or MAC platforms will be accepted.
+- Only the following file formats will be accepted: PDF, TIF graphic files, or JPG graphic files.
 Please make sure scanned images can be clearly read on a computer screen.